aspose-words/Aspose.Words-Documentation/java/getting-started/system-requirements/_index.md

 ## Supported Java Versions

 Aspose.Words for Java supports Java 7 and newer.
-If you forced to use Java 6 - we still release separate jar for Java 6.
+If you are forced to use Java 6, we still release a separate JAR for Java 6.

 ## Optional Dependencies

-### Are you need in optional dependencies?

-As we stated above, Aspose.Words for Java requires _**only**_ Java Runtime Environment.
+As we stated above, Aspose.Words for Java requires *only* the Java Runtime Environment, and you do not need to install any additional libraries.

-You ***can*** add third party libraries in these cases:
+However, sometimes there are situations where you might need to add third-party libraries:

-* JogAmp JOGL library  for hardware-accelerated OpenGL rendering.
-The library is included in aspose-words POM file as external dependency.
-You can edit the POM file to preserve JOGL jars that needed only for your platform.
-Or you can delete the dependency if you don't need in hardware-accelerated OpenGL rendering.
+- JogAmp JOGL library for hardware accelerated OpenGL rendering.
+The library is included in the aspose-words POM file as an external dependency.
+You can edit the POM file to preserve JOGL jars required for your platform only.
+Or you can remove the dependency if you do not need hardware accelerated OpenGL rendering.
-* Harfbuzz font engine.
-It already included in JRE 9 and newer.
-If you are using JRE 8 or older - you can use shaping-harfbuzz-plugin dependency in our POM file.
-Otherwise, you can delete the dependence.
+- Harfbuzz font engine.
+It is already included in JRE 9 and newer.
+If you are using JRE 8 or older, you can use the shaping-harfbuzz-plugin dependency in our POM file.
+Otherwise, you can remove the dependency.
-* TIFF images are not supported by Java 8 and older.
-To support TIFF images on old Java environments, Aspose.Words for Java depends on the [Java Advanced Imaging (JAI) package](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-java-client-419417.html) from Oracle.
+- Java Advanced Imaging (JAI) to support TIFF images.
+TIFF images are not supported by Java 8 and older.
+For TIFF support in old Java environments, Aspose.Words for Java depends on the [Java Advanced Imaging (JAI) package](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-java-client-419417.html) from Oracle.
 We will describe how to  install JAI below.

-### How to install JAI on Windows
+### How to Install JAI on Windows

 Follow these steps to install native JAI and ImageIO on Windows: